 Though we might never be 100% sure about exactly how many species of marine life call the Australian Great Barrier Reef home, one thing is sure: it’s a spot that will leave you forever changed as an angler!

 It is said that up to 70% of the world’s black marlin catches originate from the waters of Cairns and Lizard Island.
-Peak season for the black marlin run is from September through December.
+The peak season for the black marlin run is from September through December.
 You’ll probably hook some wahoo or dolphin during the process as well since you’ll need big bait along the lines of tuna, mackerel, and rainbow runners!